jakubd255/blog-app-backend/README.md

 Application provides functionalities for user authentication, profile management, and content creation.
 Posts can be added by redactors or admin.
 Users can like and comment on posts and reply to comments.

+The API supports pagination to efficiently manage large volumes of data.
+By default, pagination is enabled with the following parameters:
+- page: The page number (0-based index).
+Defaults to 0 if not specified.
+- size: The number of items per page.
+Defaults to 20 if not specified.

 ## Tech Stack